Konrud/frontend-translation-exercise-app/NOTES.md

 Ofcourse, there are another solutions to this problem.
 As an example we could use `<Suspense>`, but I've thought it might be overkill.

+*NOTE*: regarding the `lang` prop that we get in each component.
+I haven't included it as an `useEffect` dependency intentionally, as in excercise requirements it's been said that we need it to load only for the first time component created (so I've understood it as when component has been mounted).

 *NOTE*: I'm not sure that I've fully understood the requirements for this excersice.
 I'd say they're a bit ambiguous.